CHRISTIE DIGITAL SYSTEMS

 This strict attention to quality is well received by customers, as is demonstrated by Christie’s staggering sales throughout 2015, which are in the $300-400 million Cdn range from the Kitchener site alone.
 While the majority of the company’s sales are driven by the projector/projection side of the business, Christie continues to expand and streamline operations; this means added investment into the creation and growth of digital content in order to provide a one-stop solution for customers.
 One of the firm’s greatest challenges is the increasing commoditization of typical projection.
 However, innovation has, and always will be, at the forefront of Christie’s business.
 Presently, the company is working towards sparking a market shift to disruptive technologies (e.g., direct view LED and laser projection) to combat market stagnation.

 Christie’s markets have a worldwide scope.
-Canada represents only a small piece of Christie’s total market, as the company exports 95 per cent of its products.
-With 40 per cent of its total revenue based in the United States, and the remaining 60 per cent split evenly between Asia and Europe, Christie is a truly global company.
+Canada represents only a small piece of Christie’s total market, as the company exports 95 percent of its products.
+With 40 percent of its total revenue based in the United States, and the remaining 60 percent split evenly between Asia and Europe, Christie is a truly global company.
 Its products are installed almost everywhere in the world, so the company’s strategy has become almost as important as the product itself.
 Christie’s strategy revolves around staying one step ahead of the market through continual investment into research and innovation.
-Conducting market research/intelligence to determine the direction of the market and keeping a lookout for both disruptive and complimentary technologies are key to Christie’s continued success.
+Conducting market research/intelligence to determine the direction of the market and keeping a lookout for both disruptive and complementary technologies are key to Christie’s continued success.

 CHRISTIE’S INNOVATION IS FUELLED BY ITS WORKFORCE.